Museum Statement on Inclusivity and Equity

 SFO Museum is proud to be a part of the museum community, which is doing significant soul-searching and working to correct past and present missteps and injustices.
 We at SFO Museum recognize missed opportunities to diversify Museum exhibitions, collections, and staff.
 Correcting this requires thought, empathy, time, and sustained effort—and we have begun this process.

-To make our exhibitions more inclusive and equitable, we will actively expand our lender base and identify objects, artists, and voices that represent Black, Indigenous, and People of Color (BIPOC) contributions to cultural, artistic, and scientific achievement.
+To make our exhibitions more inclusive and equitable, we are actively expanding our lender base and identifying objects, artists, and voices that represent Black, Indigenous, and People of Color (BIPOC) contributions to cultural, artistic, and scientific achievement.

-To make our aviation collection more inclusive and equitable, we will actively seek donations and purchase objects that tell the stories of BIPOC contributors to the development of commercial aviation.
+To make our aviation collection more inclusive and equitable, we are actively seeking donations and purchasing objects that tell the stories of BIPOC contributors to the development of commercial aviation.
 These objects will allow us to share their stories in our aviation exhibitions and online.

-To make the Museum more inclusive and equitable, we will embrace difficult conversations among staff about issues related to racial injustice and systemic racism.
-We will maintain a work environment that welcomes those who challenge the racial or gendered status quo.
+To make the Museum more inclusive and equitable, we are embracing difficult conversations among staff about issues related to racial injustice and systemic racism.
+We maintain a work environment that welcomes those who challenge the racial or gendered status quo.
 And we will actively conduct outreach and seek applicants for volunteer, intern, and staff positions from underrepresented communities.